bitrise-io/devcenter/_articles/en/builds/build-numbering-and-app-versioning.md

 ---
 All Bitrise builds have a build number.
 The first build of your app is, by default, number 1, and the build number gets incremented with each build.
 You can get a build's Bitrise build number on the website, as well as via the `$BITRISE_BUILD_NUMBER` environment variable.
 This variable can be used in any Step or script where you need the Bitrise build number for any reason.

 You can also take care of your app's versioning automatically, using Bitrise.
-We have two Steps to do it for you - [read more here!](builds/build-numbering-and-app-versioning#Set-up-app-versioning-automatically-on-Bitrise)
+We have two Steps to do it for you - [read more in the Setting up app versioning automatically section.](/builds/build-numbering-and-app-versioning#Set-up-app-versioning-automatically-on-Bitrise)

-## Change the build number of your build
+## Changing the build number of your build

 Set the build number manually on the website.
 This is useful if, for example, you migrated to Bitrise from some other service where your app already had several builds.
 This way you do not have to start from 1!